 The joke from House of Mouse that sprouted the Hades/Maleficent ship became this when Descendants 3 revealed that Hades is Mal's father.

-Any of Harry's (failed) flirting towards Mal and the reminders that she's not available, as Dove Cameron and Thomas Doherty became a real-life couple while filming Descendants 2.
+Any of Harry's (failed) flirting towards Mal and the reminders that she's not available, as Dove Cameron and Thomas Doherty were a real-life couple during the last two films after meeting on the Descendants 2 set.

 Depending on howyou look at it, Dr. Facilier attempted to manipulate Tiana into giving him his talisman in their prior film.
 It wasn't until Tiana brutally rejected his offer and explained that even though her father didn't live to see her achieve her dreams, he had one thing that he needed from her: love.
 In the third Descendants film, he happens to be one of the villains to actually care about their kids as he is shown to be a loving father to Celia, who's shown to love him back.
 You could say that he actually learned something from his enemy.